Poker Game Theory – 4 Ways Poker Game Theory Can Improve Your Play

 Poker Game Theory Application #2 – The Independent Chip Model (ICM)

 As with any Unexploitable poker strategy there is a counter.
 Adjusting play based on stack sizes (especially the presence of very small stacks) or making mathematically ‘bad’ calls against regular opponents to prevent them correctly using this strategy in future are just 2 examples of poker game theory in action.
-For more on ICM see our SNG Strategy Articles section.
+For more on ICM see my SNG Strategy Articles section.

 Poker Game Theory Application #3 – Stack Sizes and The Gap Concept